Tour guides

 Mythical port of the Pacific coast, Valparaíso was for centuries an obligatory stopover for sailors returning or leaving for Cape Horn.
 Forgotten during the 20th century after the opening of new maritime routes and the construction of the Panama Canal, it is now reborn from its ashes.
 Since 2003, Valparaíso has been partially classified as a UNESCO World Heritage Site, and since then there has been a real tourist craze.
 Affectionately called "Valpo" by its inhabitants, the city is made up of nearly 45 hills surrounding the bay and its port.
 This singular topography makes it a particularly photogenic place at any time of the day and any time of the year.
 Today, considered the South American capital of Street Art, Valparaiso continues to attract travelers and artists from all over the world.
 Come and discover these urban and colorful works that mix humor and political claims echoing the dark years of the country, the Pinochet dictatorship of the 90s.

-Tour Guides in Valparaiso
+Tour guides Valparaiso

 Regions